Mon - Sun: 24 hours.

 • Accident report forms.
 Legally, schools need to have an accident report book.
 Any accident should then be recorded and provide details of who was injured, when the accident happened, and what injuries were sustained.
 Your copy of this form would make it hard for the school’s insurers to deny the accident took place.

 • Medical notes.
-It is important that any injury to a child is assessed by a medical professional.
+Any injury to a child should be assessed by a medical professional.
 If you do decide to claim, medical notes from your doctor or hospital could be used as evidence to prove the extent of your child’s injuries.

 • Photos.
 If you’re able to, it is a good idea to take a picture of the accident scene.